K'Nex

-K'Nex /kəˈnɛks/ is a construction toy system created by Joel Glickman of The Rodon Group.
+K'Nex (/kəˈnɛks/ kə-NECKS) is a construction toy system created by Joel Glickman of The Rodon Group.
 It was first introduced in America in 1992.
 K'Nex is designed and produced by K'Nex Industries Inc. of Hatfield, Pennsylvania.
 K'Nex was purchased by Florida-based company Basic Fun! in 2018.

 The toy's building system consists of interlocking plastic rods, connectors, blocks, gears, wheels, and other components, which can be assembled to form a wide variety of models, machines, and architectural structures.
 While K'Nex is designed for children ages 5–12, a bigger version, Kid K'Nex, is aimed towards children 5 and younger.

 History

-K'Nex was created by Joel Glickman, son of the Rodon Group co-founder Irving Glickman.
-Joel came up with the idea of K'Nex when playing with drinking straws.
+K'Nex was created by Joel Glickman, son of Rodon Group co-founder Irving Glickman.
+Joel came up with the idea of K'Nex when playing with drinking straws at a wedding.
 By 1992, Joel already spent time on perfecting the building system before founding the K'Nex Brand with his brother Bob.

 The first K'Nex Box was launched in the U.S. market in 1993.
 Original models with moving parts had a handcrank to make things move, but soon, gears and motors allowed models to move on their own.